-This is one of Samarkand’s most impressive sites, but also one of its most controversial owing to the heavy reconstruction that has taken place.
+This is one of Samarkand’s most impressive sites and thus one of Uzbekistan’s best Silk Road sights, but also one of its most controversial owing to the heavy reconstruction that has taken place.
 It was built between 1399 and 1404, when it was the world’s largest mosque.

 It seems that the speed of the mosque’s original construction led to shoddy workmanship, and began to decay not long after completion.
 What you see now is an almost total rebuild that started in 1974, as much of the original collapsed after an earthquake in 1897.
 Restoration is still underway, notably in the great western cupola, where huge earthquake cracks are still visible.